 The Plutonian - Narcissistic or insecure?
 Sad and lonely man because his powers drive others away in fear or Psychopathic Manchild because his powers lead him to drive himself away?
 Fed up with humans and their ungrateful attitude or just throwing a nuclear tantrum because he wants the whole universe to love him?

 Max Damage - Always just wanted to have a normal life or using his power as a Freudian Excuse?
 When the shock of Plutonian slaughtering innocent people cause a Heel-Face Turn, he decides that he must be as incorruptible as the Plutonian was always thought to be.
 Was that because he was always secretly a Cape at heart but never considered actually doing it with Plutonian around?
 Or was it completely sudden and caused entirely by the sudden realisation that somebody needed to be the incorruptible shining star?
+Or, like he offers, Is he just doing the opposite of his long time enemy?

 Survivor - is his Jerk Ass attitude a way he always wanted to act, but couldn't, because somebody had to take care of his reckless brother or is he trying to act like his brother, hoping to win Kadian's heart?